Cervical cancer prevention through vaccination and screening

 The great news is that after undergoing surgery to remove the cancer, May is now cancer-free.

 While continuing her regular visits to her oncologist, May has also succeeded in educating Wen Ning to watch out for cervical cancer risk factors and stay smoke-free.

 May's story is an epiphany to all of us as well.
-Most of us are still unaware of the danger that is cervical cancer, or that it is preventable and curable if it is treated in the pre-cancerous stage2.
+Most of us are still unaware of the dangers of cervical cancer.
+It is also preventable and curable, if it is treated in the pre-cancerous stage2.

 Keep reading for some important facts about cervical cancer.

 - This is a cancer of cervix, which is the neck of the womb1.